 D05.21.01.
-Where required by the Local Government Authority, the developer is obliged to submit Site Based Stormwater Management Plan addressing Quantity and Quality aspects of stormwater management.
+Where required by Council, the developer is obliged to submit Site Based Stormwater Management Plan addressing Quantity and Quality aspects of stormwater management.
 The template provided in Annexure D05B should be utilised unless noted in Table D05.21.1.